Proless/Mukhtabar/guides/proxmox/README.md

    > 💡 Ensure your local network subnet does not conflict with the `172.16.1.0/24` subnet used here.
 If you choose a different subnet, remember to update all related configurations throughout your setup.
 Additional network adjustments may be required, which will be covered in a future guide.

 4. Save and exit the editor.
-5. Reboot the system to apply the new network configuration.
+5. Reboot the system to apply the new network configuration